 Can you eat cooked asparagus cold?

 Yes.
 You can eat asparagus cold or warm right after cooking.
 This asparagus salad recipe is great served immediately or even after it has been chilled.
+We often serve our fresh asparagus salad cold.

 What part of asparagus should you eat?